dannsam/xenko-docs/manual/animation/index.md

 **Skinning** is the process of assigning weights to vertices and bones they depend on.
 Each vertex usually depends on one to four bones.

 **Skinned models** are models that have been skinned to match a skeleton.
 The **skin** describes how vertices of the mesh transform when bones move.

->[!Note]
->Meshes and skeletons have to match.
-If you don't skin the mesh properly to the skeleton, you can't animate the model correctly.

 >[!NOTE]
 >In Game Studio, you can only create simple 3D models such as spheres and cubes.
 For information about how to do this, see [Create assets](../get-started/create-assets.md).
 To create more complex models, use dedicated software like 3DS Max, Maya, or Blender, then [import the model into Game Studio](import-animations.md).